Newly Built Bungalow Feels Right at Home in St. Paul Neighborhood

 Too often, existing homes torn down in traditional neighborhoods are replaced by out-of-scale construction lacking both architectural integrity and community context.
 Mary and Michael Cole made certain their new St. Paul bungalow would not be one of them.

 When the empty nesters decided to move from their large home on Summit Avenue to be closer to their daughter, son-in-law, and grandchildren (with their blessing, of course), they were keenly aware of the need to build a house that would blend in.
-Their list of requirements for Meghan Kell Cornell of Kell Architects in St. Paul included honoring the neighborhood.
+Their list of requirements for Meghan Kell Cornell of Kell Architects and Ben Olin of Olin Construction, both in St. Paul, included honoring the neighborhood.
 “We didn’t want the neighbors to be angry about what we built,” explains Mary Cole.

 But there was more: “We wanted a front porch we could use in all seasons; a dining room that could also be a conference room (because we both work at home); an exercise room for Michael; lots of windows, most of which would open; and a bedroom on the first floor that would accommodate a king-size bed and bathroom that I can roll my walker into when the time comes.”